(Variants/Other Names: Fongshu 2

 The An-2 is still in service with over 30 air forces and has been used by Aeroflot and

 other eastern airlines.
-With the collapse of the communist regime over a decade ago, a small
+With the collapse of the USSR over a decade ago, a small

 number of An-2s have begun to appear on the civilian rosters in Europe and the United